wise-coders/mongodb-jdbc-driver/README.md

  Each time you execute a query we parse and run it as JavaScript with Rhino.

-* [DbSchema Database Designer](https://dbschema.com) is also calling methods from the JDBC driver DatabaseMetaData.getTables(), getColumns(), etc., to deduce a logical structure of the database.
+* Calling methods from the DatabaseMetaData.getTables(), getColumns(), etc., the driver will deduce a logical structure of the database.
 We presume that collections are storing similar documents, so we 'deduce' a virtual schema by scanning random documents from each collection.
 The number of scanned documents can be set in the URL using the parameter scan=<fast|medium|full>.

-[DbSchema Database Designer](https://dbschema.com) is showing the MongoDb structure as diagrams and can execute MongoDb queries.
-Further tools like Random Data Generator for MongoDb, Relational Data Browse and others are available.

-The JDBC driver is also capable of finding out 'virtual relations' ( a kind of foriegn keys in MongoDb ).
-This are ObjectID values in collections which are referring other collections.
-We return this via DatabaseMetaData.getImportedKeys() and DbSchema is showing them as 'virtual relations'.

-DbSchema can be downloaded for free [from dbschema.com](http://dbschema.com/download).
-The MongoJdbcDriver is automatically included.

 ## License